 |Welcome offer||None||Earn a $750 bonus when you spend $7,500 on your card within three months of account opening||Earn a $500 bonus when you spend $4,500 on your card within three months of account opening|

 |Annual fee||$250||$0||$0 the first year, then $95|

 |Charge card or credit card?||Charge card||Credit card||Credit card|

 When you compare the Plum Card to a few other business credit cards, it’s easy to see where it falls short.
 First, the Plum Card is a charge card, so you don’t have the option to carry a balance beyond 60 days, even if you really needed to.
-Not only that, but the Plum Card doesn’t offer any sort of welcome bonus and comes with a pricey $250 annual fee after the first year.
+Not only that, but the Plum Card doesn’t offer any sort of welcome bonus and comes with a pricey $250 annual fee.

 The Ink Business Unlimited® credit card offers 1.5 percent cash back (rather than a percent discount on your bill), but you can redeem your rewards for statement credits that work the same as a discount.
 You can also cash in your rewards for gift cards, merchandise, travel through Chase and more.
 You even get a $750 bonus when you spend $7,500 on your card within three months of account opening.
 There’s no annual fee either, so it’s really a no-brainer.

 With that being said, it’s hard to argue against the Capital One Spark Cash for Business, which offers one of the highest rates of cash back among business credit cards.
 You’ll earn a flat 2 percent back on all your spending and can redeem your rewards for statement credits in any amount.
 You’ll also qualify for a $500 cash bonus when you spend $4,500 on your card within three months of opening your account.
 Further, you’ll only pay a $95 annual fee after the first year, whereas the Plum Card charges $250.

 Best cards to pair the Plum Card from American Express with